aendeavor/i3buntu/README.md

 # Ubuntu Minimal & i3

+[//]: # (Serves an overview of i3buntu)
+[//]: # (version 0.9.3)

 ## Preamble

 This repository aims at providing you with a set of instructions to create your own minimal Ubuntu installation with the i3 window manager.
-This will enable you to not only work more efficiently with your system, but also in a much more beautiful environment.
+If you want to learn about i3buntu's features, there is a dedicated [FEATURES](./resources/doc/FEATURES.adoc) file.
+The latest (unstable) release of i3buntu is [v0.9.2-beta1](https://github.com/aendeavor/i3buntu/releases/tag/v0.9.2-beta1), the latest stable release is [v0.8.1-stable](https://github.com/aendeavor/i3buntu/releases/tag/v0.8.1-stable).

 [![Desktop Theme](resources/doc/desktop_theme.png)](https://www.reddit.com/r/unixporn/)

+## Installation instructions

+Installation instructions are found [here](./INSTALL.md) or on the [wiki pages](https://github.com/aendeavor/i3buntu/wiki).

-## What's new
+## Latest enhancements

-The latest unstable release is [v0.9.2-beta1](https://github.com/aendeavor/i3buntu/releases/tag/v0.9.2-beta1).
-The latest stable release is [v0.8.1-stable](https://github.com/aendeavor/i3buntu/releases/tag/v0.8.1-stable).

-Since _0.8.1-stable_, the following changes took place:

-* 2 new build methods
-  * i3buntu now ships with a server and a docker version
-  * the server version is like the desktop version, but without the graphical environment
-  * the docker build script builds a dedicated docker container
-* new build script
+##### New build script

-  * the build script has been reworked - now one single script distributes the installations.
-Further information in [INSTALL.md](./INSTALL.md)
+The build script has been reworked - now one single script distributes the installations.
+Further information is found in [INSTALL.md](./INSTALL.md).

-* Docker integration
-  * Docker can now be installed during packaging
-  * A dedicated docker images can now be automatically created
+##### Two new build methods

+i3buntu now ships with a server and a docker version.
+The server version is like the desktop version, but without the graphical environment, the docker build script on the other hand builds a dedicated docker container.

-* new way logging
+##### New way of logging

-  * logging has been reworked to show more color and coherent output
+Logging has been reworked to show more color and coherent output.

+##### Docker integration

+Docker can now be installed during packaging.
+A dedicated docker image can now be automatically created.
+This image is also found on [i3buntu's packages site](https://github.com/aendeavor/i3buntu/packages).

-* NeoVim integration
+##### NeoVIM integration

+NeoVIM is now featured as a user-choice.
+Furthermore, it comes with VIM-plug as the standard plugin manager and a color theme (Gruvbox).

-## Prerequisites
+## About

-### Why Ubuntu
+##### Why Ubuntu

 The following instructions are made for [Ubuntu](https://wiki.archlinux.org/index.php/Arch_compared_to_other_distributions#Ubuntu) / [Debian](https://wiki.archlinux.org/index.php/Arch_compared_to_other_distributions#General) based systems and are not compatible with other operating systems.
 Ubuntu has been chosen to provide every person with ease of use and stability.
 Although [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) is just more powerful when it comes to customizability, it is also more difficult to setup, and far easier to accidentally destroy.

-**Systems not based on Ubuntu, including but not limited to those using package-managers differing from APT or not supporting Snap, are not officially supported by this guide.**
+Systems not based on Ubuntu, including but not limited to those using package-managers differing from APT or not supporting Snap, are not officially supported by this guide.

-### Knowledge
+##### Knowledge

-It is *highly recommended* to be familiar with the linux environment and command line.
+It is recommended to be familiar with the linux environment and command line.
 Absolute beginners might start off with a simple Ubuntu installation and become comfortable first, before approaching this.

-### Dependencies
+##### Dependencies

 This guide relies on using the following sources.